MohammedNasrallah/PassNumber/README.md

 User must determine his symbols positions by entering their positions’ numbers and he can enter any number to represent the neglected rows when he encounters them in his passnumber sequence except number 0.
 This invention gave the user the ability to start from any row, any symbol, even if he started from a neglected row; but he must continue in sequence from whatever row he started from, to complete 9 numbers of a passnumber.
 And that’s it, Visit our official website at www.passnumber.com, check out our method, test it, enjoy it, and remember to give us your precious feedback.

+IMPORTANT NOTE: YOU SHOULD BE A PROFESSIONAL DEVELOPER TO USE THIS METHOD SINCE YOU NEED TO ADD YOUR COMPREHESIVE PRECATUIONS TO AVOID SECURITY BREACH IN ANY TYPE.